irrdnet/irrd/docs/admins/deployment.rst

 the current production instance, with ``keep_journal`` enabled.
 This is the most efficient way to import existing authoritative data.

+.. admonition:: Data validation and key-certs

+    Validation for objects from mirrors is
+    :doc:`less strict than authoritative data </admins/object-validation>`
+    submitted directly to IRRd.
+With this migration process, objects may be migrated that are invalid under strict validation.
+This is practical, because it allows migrating legacy objects, which users will be forced to correct only when they try to submit new changes.

+    **However, if the data to be migrated contains key-cert objects, a specific setting should be enabled** on the soon-to-be authoritative source:
+    ``strict_import_keycert_objects``.
+    This setting forces stricter validation for `key-cert` objects, which may cause some to be rejected.
+However, it is essential when mirroring data for which the new IRRd instance will soon be authoritative, as only in strict validation the PGP keys are loaded into the local gpg keychain.
+This loading is required to be able to use them for authentication once the new IRRd instance is authoritative.

 Once these mirrors are running, and you're not seeing any issues, the general plan for switching over to a new IRRd v4 instance would be: